uber-archive/rave/README.md

 ## License
-RAVE is released under a MIT license.
+RAVE is released under the Apache License, Version 2.0.
 See the LICENSE file for more information.